fossasia/open-event-wsgen/README.md

 The Open Event Webapp

-The webapp is a generic app that has two parts: a) A standard configuration file, that sets the details of the app (e.g. color scheme, logo of event, link to JSON app data) b) The Android app itself
+The webapp is a generic app that has two parts: a) A standard configuration file, that sets the details of the app (e.g. color scheme, logo of event, link to JSON app data) b) The webapp itself